nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the **home folder** for your _Ha(ppy)Bit_.
 4. Open your terminal of choice inside the folder containing `tp.jar` file.
 5. Run the file using `java -jar tp.jar`.
-6. Upon loading the app you should see the following screen which would indicate that you have successfully run the app
+6. Upon loading the app you should see the following screen which would indicate that you have successfully run the app.
    ```
    ==============================================================================
      _  _   __   ____  ____  _  _  ____  __  ____